The Art of Introspection: Self-Knowledge, Awareness, and Tools for Transformation

 Practice

 To start this process, relax in a private environment and reflect back on yourself in different situations that didn’t go very well or that caused you pain and suffering somehow, and simply contemplate them.
 Replay what happened while focusing inward on how it made you feel and how you became as a result.
 How were you influenced by another person’s behavior towards you?
 Ask yourself what your part was in creating it?
 What role did you play in producing whatever resulted?
 What did the situation act to bring out in you that caused you to react the way you did?
-Analyze the experience by replaying how it happened in a step-by-step way while only focusing on “you†and what part you played in co-creating the outcome.
-Make detailed notes on all of your own errors, inappropriate behavior, and shortcomings, while continuously resisting the need to explain and justify your right to be that way by making it the other person’s fault.
+Analyze the experience by replaying how it happened in a step-by-step way while only focusing on you and what part you played in co-creating the outcome.
+Make detailed notes on all of your own errors, inappropriate behavior, and shortcomings, while continuously resisting the need to explain and justify your right to be that way by making it the other persons fault.
 Make notes of even the smallest and most insignificant details in order to see yourself clearly.

 As you make notes, meditate deeply on them as a means of penetrating deeply into your own soul.
-Realization is the most primary way we have of “transforming†things.
+Realization is the most primary way we have of transforming things.
 All healing in the psychological sense comes through self-awareness that brings self-realization as to your own character.
 Constant self-observation and evaluation is the most important part of self-development.
 This is the most important step in preparing for initiation, achieving inner balance, and engaging willfully in the process of ascension.
 As we realize and resolve our own character flaws and destructive tendencies, we make a constant ascent towards a higher level of consciousness, and master our ability to create.

 You can review any past event that had a strong impact on you or served as a turning point in your life, as well as how relationships were established and evolved through the course of time.
 You can also form a daily practice where at the end of every day, you sit quietly and reflect back on the main events of the day, and review how things transpired and turned out, and what your part was in co-creating them.
 You can examine your own attitude and behavior to see what was productive and went the way you wanted it to, and what didn’t.
 As you examine your own behavior, you can realize where your flaws were and actively choose what you would have liked to have done instead.

 As you realize what you could have done differently to produce a more desirable outcome, you can replay the event in your mind while employing different qualities and behaviors.
 You can change the event in your mind by changing your own part in it.
-As you “correct yourself†and replay the same situation in a different way while behaving differently, you act to give yourself a “new pattern†to use in all future situations of a similar nature.
+As you correct yourself and replay the same situation in a different way while behaving differently, you act to give yourself a new pattern to use in all future situations of a similar nature.
 This way, whenever the same type of situation occurs in the future, you have a well thought out idea on how to respond in a much more purposeful manner.
 Once you get good at this, you can practice it throughout the day when you have time to relax and reflect, and learn how to identify all your flaws and what it is that causes you to do them.

 Taking off our outer mask

-Identifying Severity of Destructive Tendencies
+Identifying the Severity of Destructive Tendencies

 Another thing you can do is evaluate the extent of the problems these character flaws cause in your life.
 Some attitudes and behaviors are much more destructive and counterproductive than others, and these need to be identified for what they are and corrected as quickly as possible.
 One of the ways you can do this is to divide the character flaws into three categories in terms of the type of problems they cause.
 This will give you an idea of which ones cause the greatest problems and are outright destructive, and which ones are minor and somewhat irritating.